 These monster cookies are the classic oatmeal peanut butter cookies all dressed up for Christmas with red and green M&M’s, white chocolate chips and holiday sprinkles.
 A fun and festive treat for cookie exchanges and gift giving!

-It’s Christmas cookie time again, and along with my stained glass cookies and spritz cookies, these Christmas monster cookies are on my must-make list every year.
+It’s Christmas cookie time again, and along cookies recipes such as stained glass cookies and cream cheese spritz cookies, these Christmas monster cookies are on my must-make list every year.

 A plate of Christmas monster cookies which are decorated with M&M's, white chocolate and sprinkles.